GREATDANELADY.COM

 Vaccines

 There are several articles and photos of vaccine reactions at this website.
-You need to know how to prevent vaccine reactions, because vaccine reactions in some breeds will kill your dog in a slow agonizing death known as Immune Mediated Response, which is always misdiagnosed as HOD.
+You need to know how to prevent vaccine reactions, because vaccine reactions in some breeds will kill your dog in a slow agonizing death known as Immune Mediated Response, which is always misdiagnose as HOD.
 So, here is info:

 Prevention of Vaccine Reactions